samfitgen/trgen/docs/Full_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

-> Run 15min working up to Easy-Moderate, RPE 6 pace to warm up, then repeat last
+> Run 15min working up to Easy-Moderate, RPE6 pace to warm up, then repeat last
 > week's format but with more relaxed form when you perform 4x3-minute Hard,
 > RPE9 high-speed surges with 3 minutes of recovery after each; finish with
-> 10min Easy, RPE 4 to cool down for about 45 minutes of running
+> 10min Easy, RPE4 to cool down for about 45 minutes of running

 ### Thursday